Darrin Maharaj

 Darrin Maharaj (born Toronto, Ontario), of Caribbean descent, is a Canadian television host and reporter.
 Maharaj was voted as one of Vancouver's most eligible bachelors by the Vancouver Sun.

 Early career and education

 Maharaj entered broadcasting at 19 as a volunteer in community radio.
-At CKWR 98.7 fm in Waterloo, Ontario he hosted a show called "The 2 Youts" with Eric Lohrenz aka DJ Lupe.
+At CKWR 98.7 fm in Waterloo, Ontario he hosted a show called "The 2 Youts" with Eric Lohrenz DJ Lupe.
 The show began at the midnight-to-4am time slot then moved to prime time.
 "The 2 Youts" broadcast hip-hop, reggae and electronic music, interviewed popular musicians such as The Beastie Boys and Moby, and promoted local talent.
 Maharaj also volunteered at Rogers Community Television.

 Maharaj attended the School of Broadcast Journalism at Fanshawe College in London, Ontario.

 Television

 After graduation, Maharaj worked in television in general reporting, then became the "Entertainment Videographer" for The New VR in Barrie, Ontario (now 'A' channel).
 He worked as the reporter, host, camera operator, editor and producer of his daily stories.
 This role involved travel in North America, interviews and unusual tasks such as wrestling crocodiles at Gatorland, Florida, skydiving and rock climbing.

 In 2002, Maharaj participated in the launch of CHUM Television's newest station, Citytv (CKVU), in Vancouver as their "entertainment specialist".
 On his first day at the station, he was sent to interview Pamela Anderson at her beach home in Malibu, California, where met the designer & photographer, Karl Lagerfeld, during the interview.
 Lagerfeld was present to photograph Anderson and unexpectedly photographed Maharaj sitting in the front seat of Anderson's Viper.